 Injury Attorneys | Restoring LivesTM

-Although bad faith is very difficult to prove, normally when you are able to prove it, the recovery is pretty expansive.
+So, as I said, although bad faith is very hard to prove, normally when you are able to prove it, the recovery is pretty expansive.